portrait

 TinyOS Programming Manual

 I wrote a short book on programming TinyOS.
 Programming TinyOS digs into nesC and how you can use it to build TinyOS applications.
 A second version of the text, co-written with David Gay, is available for purchase as of April 2009.
 We tried to keep the cost down by making it softcover and having very tiny royalties.
 Unfortunately, though, TinyOS programming is not a blockbuster topic, so the book is a bit pricier than I'd like.
-You can download the first half of the published version for free.
-The first half covers the basics: this version does not include advanced topics like asynchronous code, writing generics, or the hardware abstraction architecture.
+You can download the full text of the published version for free.
 There's a short errata page.

 Education and Job Opportunties in STEM, 2008